 Inspiration can hurt.
 It’s not nice to discover that you’re no good at something.
 And being entrepreneurial, our natural instinct when we’re not good at something that we want to be good at is not to go off to university for four years.
 No, we want to improve by doing it and we want to do it now!

 So what do we do?
-We jump immediately from Inspiration to Execution, from a new idea to running with it.
+We jump immediately from Inspiration to Execution, from a new idea to run with it.
 And how well does that work?

 It doesn’t.
 And when it doesn’t, what do we do?